lKaniel/BlockFonts/README.md

 Make sure that you selected the region in world edit before creating.

-Than you can add some language frames into your main frame.
+After that you can create your language frames with some text.
+Than you can add this language frames into your main frame.
 You need to select your text using world edit and make sure that your selection maches main one.
+Also important that text will be placed to main frame in the same rotation as it build, it's working like world edit's copy command.

 The command for it:
 ```sh